-The College shall provide:
+The College shall:

-- Associate degree programs and courses for university transfer. - Programs that meet workforce needs of business, industry, and government. - Opportunities for Adult Education. - Support services to assist students in identifying and achieving personal, educational, and career goals. - Services which meet the community's diverse cultural and economic needs. - Activities and programs which promote general student welfare while fostering an environment in which students can develop leadership, citizenship, and character. - · Activities and programs that foster life-long learning.
+- Provide university transfer degree programs and courses. - Offer associate degree and certificate programs that meet workforce needs of the local and global communities. - Maintain quality support services to assist students in identifying and achieving personal, educational, and career goals. - Support the educational, cultural, and economic needs of the community. - Offer activities and programs that promote general student welfare while fostering an environment in which students can develop leadership, citizenship, and character. - Provide innovative activities and programs that foster life-long learning. - Facilitate opportunities beyond traditional two-year programs through collaborative partnerships.